 A virtual private network (VPN) extends a private network across a public network, such as the Internet.
 It enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 Applications running across the VPN may, therefore, benefit from the functionality, security, and management of the private network.

-- Do not use public computers like in internet cafes for online shopping, banking etc. The computers may not be secure enough, may have key loggers or may be vulnerable and may be monitored.
+- Do not use public computers like in internet cafés for online shopping, internet banking etc. The computers may not be secure enough, may have key loggers, be vulnerable (unpatched) or be monitored.